EvanBogedin/evanbogedin_hw6TH_csi3150_fs2024/README.md

   const bottom_ques_counter = document.querySelector("footer .total_que");
 ```

 quizApp.js also initializes listeners for each of the buttons used in the app.
-An example of one listener is as follows.
+An example of one listener being initialized is as follows.

 ```js
   start_btn.addEventListener("click", (e) => {